Eyelid Lift with Dr. Baljeet K. Purewal – Board-Certified Oculoplastic Surgeon

 Types of Eyelid Surgery Available

-Dr. Purewal performs upper blepharoplasty, lower blepharoplasty and full blepharoplasty procedures at her practice in Chatham, New Jersey.
+Dr. Purewal performs upper blepharoplasty, lower blepharoplasty and full blepharoplasty procedures at her practice.

 Before starting the procedure, Dr. Baljeet K. Purewal carefully marks the incision lines on the patient’s eyelids.

 During an upper blepharoplasty, drooping and/or sagging eyelids can be addressed.
 While performing an upper eyelid lift, Dr. Purewal makes an incision along the eyelid’s natural crease.
 She either removes or repositions the fat deposits and tightens the muscle, and tissue, before removing the unnecessary skin.